Hi friend and Welcome!

 - Voice over work in general

 - This is a large-diaphragm condenser microphone.
 It is very sensitive to sound, so a treated room is ideal.
 If you’re wondering what a “treated” entails, you can pretty much just Jerry-rig your own and it will be adequate.
 Check out my article on Acoustic Sound Treatment!

 - To ensure the best possible recording, set up your space in a quiet area if possible, away from ambient noise, fans, high traffic areas, windows, etc. Use a small space such as a closet, and line the walls with Acoustic Studio Foam, or even an old comforter.
 Anything that will block outside noise from coming in.
 If you’re really on a budget, you could even drape a comforter over your melon and record underneath it.
-It sound ridiculous, but it actually works!
+It sounds ridiculous, but it actually works!

-- This microphone requires 48v phantom power via audio interface, and an XLR cable.
+- This microphone requires 48v phantom power via audio interface and an XLR cable.
 What does an audio interface do?
 Check out my Focusrite Scarlett 2i2 review!

 - This microphone (and many condensers, if not all) benefit greatly from a pop filter.

 Great results at an affordable price.
 Be for-warned though, this may not be the mic for you long term.
 It is great to start out with, but I did see some complaints along the way: Here are some, and they are all different incidents from different people:

 - Muffled recording after a year and a half.

 - After a couple of months, one user had to crank up the gain on his interface to get it loud enough.